-• New Products: Similar products will be categorized within awarded categories as defined and agreed to by UC San Diego with respect to discount structure, net price or total cost.
-If the supplier offers products that are substantially different from awarded categories, UC San Diego and the Seller may enter negotiations.
+- New Products: Similar products will be categorized within awarded categories as defined and agreed to by UC San Diego with respect to discount structure, net price or total cost.
+If the supplier offers products that are substantially different from awarded categories, UC San Diego and the Seller may enter negotiations. - Discontinued Products: Supplier shall notify the University sixty (60) Days in advance of any products being discontinued.
+Replacement of any discontinued product(s) should be offered to the University at the same price structure or better of the original product and with the expressed consent of UC San Diego. - Unit of Measurement Changes: Supplier shall notify the University sixty (60) days in advance of any UOM changes.

-Medline agrees.
-When new product opportunities come up Medline will work with UC San Diego to introduce new products that are correctly aligned with current product categories.

-• Discontinued Products: Supplier shall notify the University sixty (60) Days in advance of any products being discontinued.
-Replacement of any discontinued product(s) should be offered to the University at the same price structure or better of the original product and with the expressed consent of UC San Diego.